-Rockefeller Centre is a massive complex of commercial buildings but it’s main tourist attractions are Radio City Music Hall, the NBC Studios and Top of the Rock Observation Deck at 30 Rockefeller Plaza, and the ice skating rink.
+Rockefeller Center is a massive complex of commercial buildings but its main tourist attractions are Radio City Music Hall, the NBC Studios and Top of the Rock Observation Deck at 30 Rockefeller Plaza, and the ice skating rink.

 The best part was having the Empire State Building in the cityscape, which you obviously don’t get at the observatory on the Empire State Building.
 We could even see Central Park, although a new building going up will soon obstruct the best view.

-Rockefeller Centre is also known for its artwork, with a number of statues, friezes, and murals gracing the property.
-Notable statues at Rockefeller Centre include the bronze gilded Prometheus bringing fire to mankind (at the western end of the sunken plaza, overlooking the skating rink in winter), and Atlas carrying the celestial vault on his shoulders (in the International Building’s courtyard, facing St. Patrick’s Cathedral).
+Rockefeller Center is also known for its artwork, with a number of statues, friezes, and murals gracing the property.
+Notable statues at Rockefeller Center include the bronze gilded Prometheus bringing fire to mankind (at the western end of the sunken plaza, overlooking the skating rink in winter), and Atlas carrying the celestial vault on his shoulders (in the International Building’s courtyard, facing St. Patrick’s Cathedral).

 The High Line